Sefa-Keles/Project2-QuizApp-With-API/static/README.md

 * When the start again button is clicked, do the options of the questions are changed?

 * When the start again button is clicked, is the level set to the default value?

+* Does it increase the score when you click the same answer over and over after giving a correct answer?